SomajitDey/JuFF/readme.txt

+JuFF---Just For Fun (C)2021, Somajit Dey <somajit@users.sourceforge.net>
+License: GPL-v3-or-later

 "Hello World.
 I am JuFF :)"

-JuFF is a secure messaging & file-sharing app run as a single bash script with git as its backend.
+JuFF is a secure messaging & file-sharing app run from an open bash script, with git as its backend.
 All messages and files going through JuFF are strongly encrypted and signed using GNU Privacy Guard.
-There is no long-term cloud storage involved, your files and texts spend in a server only for a short while (i.e. until you download them), and that too in a fully encrypted form.
+There is no long-term cloud storage involved, your files and texts live in a server only for a short while (i.e. until you download them or till a preset expiry), and that too in a fully encrypted form.

 The most exciting thing other than its promise of security is its minimalism.
-JuFF is run by a single bash script !
-You just need to have bash, git & curl installed, and they usually are in standard Linux systems, including WSL.
-Just run JuFF.bash and you have a chat+file-sharing app !
+JuFF comes as a single bash script!
+You just need to have bash, git & curl installed;
+and they usually are in standard Linux systems, including WSL.
+Just run JuFF.bash and you have a totally secure chat+file-sharing app!

 So lets see how it all works.

-In GitHub JuFF has a dedicated repo.
+In GitHub, JuFF has a dedicated repo.
 You get an access token to it from me or others already using juFF, so that you can use JuFF without having a GitHub account yourself.
 This access token is just an entry ticket to JuFF if you will, not your password or anything that private.
 JuFF asks for that token from you on the first run only, and